Thrifty Hiker

 The Naturehike Cloud Up: Big Agnes killer?

 Hi folks.
-Today on the blog we’re taking a look at the Naturehike Cloud Up Tent.
-I decided to set this tent up on a sunny day and take a peek at what it can do.
-Note that I haven’t had the chance to actually go on an overnight trip with this tent yet, so I can’t comment on how it holds up in the elements!
+Today on the blog we’re taking a look at the Naturehike Cloud Up 1 Tent which is the perfect tent for Backpacking, Camping and Hiking.
+I decided to set the 1 man tent up on a sunny day and peek at what it can do.
+I haven’t had the chance to go on an overnight trip with this tent yet, so I can’t comment on how it holds up in the elements!
 But stay tuned for a full review once I’ve had the chance to try it.
 Let’s dive in and take a look!

 Like with the Taga, incorporating the groundsheet didn’t feel very intuitive, although I did manage to get it done.
 But in all honesty, I’m not super hot on groundsheets most of the time anyway.
 My view is that unless you’re going somewhere particularly rough and rocky, you probably won’t need it.